You’ve invested time and money in a quality wardrobe or in a few prized bespoke, made-to-measure, designer, specialty and couture garments.

 - the time necessary to “do the job right,” and, most importantly,

-- a personal philosophy that says that true quality cleaning has inherent meaning and value – for the cleaner, his employees and his clients.
+- a personal philosophy that says that true quality cleaning has inherent meaning and value – for the cleaner, their employees and their clients.